rust-lang/book/src/ch19-03-pattern-syntax.md

 A _match guard_ is an additional `if` condition, specified after the pattern in a `match` arm, that must also match for that arm to be chosen.
 Match guards are useful for expressing more complex ideas than a pattern alone allows.
+They are only available in `match` expressions, not in `if let` or `while let` expressions.

 The condition can use variables created in the pattern.
 Listing 19-26 shows a `match` where the first arm has the pattern `Some(x)` and also has a match